Arangoatt/ELK-STACK-CLOUD-DEPLOYMENT-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 - What is the main advantage of automating configuration with Ansible?
-  - **_Ther are multiple advantages, Ansible lets you quickly and easily deploy multitier applications throug a YAML playbook._**
+  - **_Ansible lets you easily deploy multitier applications throug a YAML playbook over multiple VM's._**
   - **_You don't need to write custom code to automate your systems._**
   - **_Ansible will also figure out how to get your systems to the state you want them to be in._**